Atharvan2004/clinic-patients/README.md

 ## Getting Started

-To get started with the Chaitanya-Clinic Patient Management System, follow these steps:
+To get started with the MediSync Patient Record Management System, follow these steps:

 1. **Clone the Repository:** Clone this repository to your local machine using `git clone`.